 Are you curious about Norse Paganism but don’t know where to start?
-This guide for beginners covers the basics of the Norse Religion and includes a quick recap of the History, practices, free resources and more!
+This guide for beginners covers the basics of the Norse Religion and includes a quick introduction of the History, practices, free resources and more!

 The Basics: What is Norse Paganism exactly?